KBLO

-KBLO (102.3 FM) is a radio station broadcasting a Spanish-language Christian radio format.
-Licensed to Corcoran, California, it serves the Visalia-Tulare-Hanford area of Central California.
-It is owned by Centro Cristiano Amistad Church.
+KBLO (102.3 FM) is a commercial radio station licensed to Corcoran, California, United States, and serving the Visalia-Tulare-Hanford area of Central California.
+Owned by Centro Cristiano Amistad Church, it broadcasts a Spanish-language Christian format.

-KBLO is a Class B1 FM station.
-The effective radiated power (ERP) is 19,500 watts.
 The station's transmitter and tower are located off RD 76 and West Paige Avenue, about 3 mile west of the city of Tulare, California.

 History

 The station was granted a construction permit by the Federal Communications Commission on June 24, 1987.
 It was a Class A station with the call sign KLCZ designated on June 30, 1987.
 Multiple construction permit extensions and an upgrade to class "B1" were applied for over the next ten years.